matthold86/ContactPage_lambda/README.md

 [GitHub Issue #10881: zig cc can fail with extremely long argument list](https://github.com/ziglang/zig/issues/10881)

+This error was encountered on my local environment where it appears the argument list was too long and the build process would fail at the same point on every attempt.
+I tried to reduce the size of my cargo .lock file, but the process would still reach a maximum argument size.
 The creator of cargo lambda, [calavera](https://github.com/ziglang/zig/issues/10881#issuecomment-1100571469), acknowledged this issue and there doesn't appear to be a solution for Windows.

 I moved my repository in to Github Codespaces and was able to build and deploy from Codespaces.

 #### Future Work

+I would like to continue experimenting with http requests and web application interfaces.
+For my next project, I'd like to build a simple image uploading interface that deposits an image into an S3 database and triggers a lambda function to extract the metadata.
+There are many ways to accomplish this task and I'd like to compare the client-side delay time of a few different methods.